Surge in Wendy's complaints exposes limits to consumer tolerance of unstable prices

 WHAT ABOUT IN RETAILING?

-Amazon and other online retailers have increasingly embraced dynamic pricing based on supply and demand.
+Amazon and other online retailers push prices up and down based on supply and demand and competitive pressures.
 The strategy goes full tilt during the Black Friday and Cyber Monday shopping bonanza.

 Shoppers know that prices for a hot toy can go up ahead of the holidays, given a surge of demand, while prices for familiar games and puzzles can go down, Goldberg said.

-But traditional retailers “exploitatively” raising prices based on the time of day for routine items isn’t a good practice, Goldberg said.
+But businesses “exploitatively” raising prices based on the time of day for routine items isn’t a good practice, Goldberg said.

+“We do not engage in surge pricing, “ said Amazon in a statement emailed to The Associated Press. ”Retail prices fluctuate all the time.
+Our prices change based on our work to compare and match low prices to competitors.”

 Amazon currently faces a Federal Trade Commission lawsuit accusing it of various unfair practices such as overcharging sellers and preventing them from lowering prices.